minibom/happyfarm/README.md

     -   Compose and send mail to all users or specific users, with optional item/currency rewards.
     -   Use predefined mail templates to quickly draft messages.
     -   View, create, edit, and delete bonus configurations (e.g., first login bonus, tier-up rewards).
+-   **Events Management**:
+    -   View, create, edit, and delete active/scheduled game events.
+    -   Base new events on predefined templates (synced from `event-templates.ts`).
+    -   Define event types (e.g., crop growth boost, item price changes), duration, and affected items.
 -   **System Configuration**:
     -   Push local game data definitions from `src/lib/*.ts` files to Firestore.
-This is used to initialize or overwrite data in collections like `gameItems`, `gameFertilizers`, `gameTiers`, `gameBonusConfigurations`, and `gameMailTemplates`.
+This is used to initialize or overwrite data in collections like `gameItems`, `gameFertilizers`, `gameTiers`, `gameBonusConfigurations`, `gameMailTemplates`, and `gameEventTemplates`.
 Use this section to ensure Firestore has the latest static game data.

 ## Game Data Management

-Core static game data such as crop details, fertilizer properties, tier progression, bonus rules, and mail templates are defined in TypeScript files within the `src/lib/` directory (e.g., `crop-data.ts`, `tier-data.ts`, `bonus-configurations.ts`, `mail-templates.ts`).
+Core static game data such as crop details, fertilizer properties, tier progression, bonus rules, mail templates, and event templates are defined in TypeScript files within the `src/lib/` directory (e.g., `crop-data.ts`, `tier-data.ts`, `bonus-configurations.ts`, `mail-templates.ts`, `event-templates.ts`).

 To populate or update your Firestore database with this data:
 1. Navigate to the **Admin Panel**.